-Known as the foie gras of the sea, Ankimo is steamed monkfish liver, which is considered a delicacy in Japan.
+Known as the foie gras of the sea, Ankimo is a steamed monkfish liver, which is considered a delicacy in Japan.
 This dish is often offered as an appetizer in Japanese restaurants, but you can easily make it at home with the packaged ankimo available in your local grocery store.

 What is Ankimo?

 Ankimo (あん肝) is a Japanese dish made with monkfish (anko 鮟鱇) liver (kimo 肝).
-It is known as the foie gras of the sea and considered a delicacy in Japan.
+It is known as the foie gras of the sea and is considered a delicacy in Japan.

 You can find ankimo being served as an appetizer at higher-end restaurants serving washoku (traditional Japanese foods), kaiseki ryori (multi-course Japanese meal), or sushi.
 At home, people can just serve the appetizer to go with homemade sushi like temaki sushi (hand roll).